 Nonconsensual Sexual Contact: Any physical contact with another person of a sexual nature without the person's consent.
-It includes but is not limited to touching (or penetrating) a person's intimate parts (such as genitalia, groin, breasts, or buttocks); touching (or penetrating) a person with one's own intimate parts; or forcing a person to touch his or her own or another person's intimate parts.
+It includes but is not limited to the touching of a person's intimate parts (for example, genitalia, groin, breasts, or buttocks), touching a person with one's own intimate parts; or forcing a person to touch their own or another person's intimate parts.
+This provision also includes "Fondling" as defined by the Clery Act.